mljar/mljar-supervised/docs/docs/features/automl.md

 ## `golden_features`

 Golden Features are new features constructed from original data which have great predictive power.
-Please see the [Golden Features](/features/golden_features/) section in the documentation for more details about how are they constructed.
+Please see the [Golden Features](golden_features.md) section in the documentation for more details about how they are constructed.

 The Golden Features are constructed only once during `AutoML` fit.
 They are saved in `results_path` in `golden_features.json` file.